ShugKnight24/pomodoro/README.md

   - Breaks when new lists / tasks are added, have to toggle section again to fix. bad experience
 - [ ] Improve accessibility
 - [ ] Improve UI/UX

   - [ ] further refine mobile responsiveness
     - Go with different layout / functionality
   - [ ] Better styles for Settings menu
     - [ ] Add additional fields
+  - [ ] Create starter list and tasks as a tutorial

 - [ ] Build a tomato with css
 - [ ] Add a settings menu for additional options
   - [ ] custom time setting